great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_a_new_expectation_suite_using_the_cli.rst

             great_expectations --v3-api suite new --expectation-suite my_suite --interactive --batch-request my_saved_batch_request.json

-        You can always run the following command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory to check the syntax:
+        To check the syntax, you can always run the following command in the root directory of your project (where the init command created the ``great_expectations`` subdirectory:

         .. code-block:: bash